clarus/redux-ship/README.md

 * `commit` the commit to apply

 #### Example
-Register the result of a successful HTTP request:
+To commit the result of a successful HTTP request:
 ```js
 yield* Ship.commit({
   type: 'LoadSuccess',